A Probabilistic Framework for Location Inference from Social Media: Experiments

 \vpara{Scalability performance.} We have implemented parallel learning algorithms for the MH and MH+ algorithms utilizing OpenMP architecture.
 We now evaluate the scalability of the two learning algorithms on the Twitter (USA) dataset. \figref{fig:scala} shows the scalability performance with different numbers of cores (2-8).
 The speedup curve of MH is close to the perfect line at the beginning.
-Though the speedup inevitably decreases due to the increase of the communication cost between different computer nodes, the parallel algorithms can still achieve $\sim 3.3-4.5 \times$ speedup with 8 cores.
+Though the speedup inevitably decreases due to the increase of the communication cost between different computer nodes, the parallel learning algorithms can still achieve $\sim 3.3-4.5 \times$ speedup with 8 cores. }

-\vpara{Factor contribution analysis.} We now evaluate how different factors (content, profile, and network) contribute to location inference in the proposed model.
+\vpara{Factor contribution analysis.} We evaluate how different factors (content, profile, and network) contribute to location inference in the proposed model.
 We use the two Twitter datasets in this study.
-Specifically, we remove each factor from our SSFGM and then evaluate the model performance decrease.
-A large decrease means more importance of the factor to the model. \figref{contrib} shows the results on the Twitter datasets.
+Specifically, we remove each factor from our SSFGM and then evaluate the model's prediction accuracy decrease.
+The larger the decrease, the more important the factor to the model. \figref{contrib} shows the results on the Twitter datasets.
 We see that different factors contribute differently on the two datasets.
 The content-based features seem to be the most useful in the proposed model for inferring location on the Twitter datasets.
 On the other hand, all features are helpful.
-This analysis confirms the necessity of the flexibility to incorporate various features in the proposed model.
+This analysis confirms the necessity of incorporating various features in the proposed model.

+\vpara{Training data ratio analysis.} We conduct further experiments to evaluate our method's performance when training data is limited.
+We change the training data ratio in each dataset and compare several methods' prediction accuracies.
+The validation and testing sets remain constant.
+The results are shown in Figure~\ref{ratio}.
+SSFGM does quite well, even with only 10\% of labeled data.
+Its prediction accuracy steadily increases when more labeled data are used for training.
+It shows distinct advantages compared with LR, whose performance can hardly be improved by adding more training data.

-\vpara{Hyperparameter sensitivity.} Finally, we analyze how the hyperparameters in the proposed model affect the inference performance.
+\hide{ \vpara{Hyperparameter sensitivity.} Finally, we analyze how the hyperparameters in the proposed model affect the performance of location inference.

 \textbf{Learning rate ($\eta$):} \figref{fig:lrate} shows the accuracy performance of SSFGM (MH and MH+) on Twitter (USA) dataset when varying the learning rate $\eta$ from $10^{-3}$ to $10^1$.
 Generally speaking, the performance is not sensitive to the learning rate over a wide range.
 However, a too large or too small learning rate will hurt the performance.